bencherdev/bencher/services/console/src/content/learn/learn.md

 ## Benchmark
 - Rust
   - The Ultimate Guide on how to Benchmark Rust Code
-  - How to create a custom benchmarking harness in Rust
   - How to track benchmarks in Rust
   - How to profile executable size in Rust
     - [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat)